The Food Safety Supervisor is responsible for ensuring that their work place engage in best practices regarding safe food handling.

 100 points of ID

-All students are required to provide 100 points of ID on the day of your classroom session.
-Our trainer must sight your 100 points of ID before you can attend the classroom session.
+All students are required to provide 100 points of ID on the day of enrolment.

-We are unable to refund monies for students who do not turn up for classes or decide at a later date after booking that that they do not want to attend.
-Changes to class times are allowed, but not within 48 hours of the class commencing.
+We are unable to offer refunds for students who do not turn up for online classes or decide after booking that they do not want to attend.

 This course will provide you with all the skills and understanding needed to be a successful Food Safety Supervisor, including: